Polynomial T-depth Quantum Solvability of Noisy Binary Linear Problem: From Quantum-Sample Preparation to Main Computation: Majority-voting conditions.

-{\em Majority-voting conditions.}---Prior to analysing (III), we derive the condition of majority-voting [performed in ({\bf A.4})].
-First, we calculate the probability ($P_S$), where $\mathbf{k}$ measured at ({\bf A.3}) is equal to the true solution $\mathbf{s}$.
-By substituting $\mathbf{k}=\mathbf{s}$ into Eq.~(\ref{eq:remain_k1}), we can calculate $P_S$ as
+Before analysing (III), we derive the condition for majority voting [performed in ({\bf A.4})], which has not been considered in the previous studies despite the algorithm's performance being influenced by it.
+First, we calculate the probability ${P_S=P(\mathbf{k} = \mathbf{s})}$ that $\mathbf{k}$ measured at ({\bf A.3}) is equal to the true solution $\mathbf{s}$.
+By substituting $\mathbf{k}=\mathbf{s}$ into Eq.~(\ref{eq:remain_k1}), we obtain

 where $P(k^\star=1)=\frac{1}{2}$.
-Here, we cast a useful concentration bound, the so-called Chernoff--Hoeffding (CH) inequality~\cite{Hoeffding1994}: For $t \ll O(2^{q})$,
+Here, we apply a useful concentration bound, the so-called Chernoff--Hoeffding (CH) inequality~\cite{Hoeffding1994}: For $t \ll O(2^{q})$,